SoftwareOutlook/ASEArch-Test-Codes/README.md

 	may creep in for large number of iterations and small grids.

 -cmodel  __name__
-     selects the compute model implementation. written in one of the following __name__ can take one of the following values: openmp
+     selects the compute model implementation.
+   __name__ can take one of the following values:
+     openmp
      mpi+omp